CodeOp-tech/FS29_TeamA/README.md

   DB_NAME=ecommerce
   DB_PASS=YOURPASSWORD
 ```

 - Run the following commands to your MySQL console: `CREATE DATABASE ecommerce;` and then `USE ecommerce;`.
 - Run `npm run migrate` in the project folder of this repository, in a new terminal window.
-This will create the required tables in your database: "payments," "orders," "users," "guests," "artists," "products," and "product_order."
+This will create the required tables in your database: "payments", "orders", "users", "guests", "artists", "products", and "product_order".
 - Make sure you understand how the tables are constructed.
 In your MySQL console, you can run `DESCRIBE tablename;` to see the structure of each table.
-Please mind that "tablename" in `DESCRIBE tablename;` needs to be replaced by the name of the table that you want to see.
+Please mind that "tablename" in `DESCRIBE tablename;` needs to be replaced by the name of the table that you want to describe.

 ### Development